Edwardius/ed-eddy-edward-braindump/content/Psychology and the Mind/Action Potentials and Neural Conduction.md

 - Stronger stimulus only increases **firing frequency**, not spike size.
 ## **Propagation of the Action Potential**
 - Moves actively along axon by sequential depolarization of adjacent regions.
-- **Saltatory conduction**: in myelinated axons, AP “jumps” between nodes of Ranvier → faster and more efficient.
+- **Saltatory conduction**: in myelinated axons, AP "jumps" between nodes of Ranvier → faster and more efficient.
 - Passive Conduction: in unmyelinated axons, slower
 ## **Multiple Sclerosis (MS)**
 - An **autoimmune disorder** where the body attacks **myelin**.